CLI Development Environment Setup

 • Windows:C:\rtk-toolchain

-1. The toolchain compressed package is available on GitHub, and the system will attempt to download the toolchain from GitHub by default before the first build.
-If you encounter any issues with the download, please verify that your host machine can correctly access GitHub.
-If you cannot access GitHub, use the following commands to switch the download source:
+The toolchain compressed package is available on GitHub, and the system will attempt to download the toolchain from GitHub by default before the first build.
+If you encounter download issues or slow speeds, please try changing the download source using the following command:

 build.py -D USE_ALIYUN_URL=True